 Robust economy and high speed bullet trains of Japan are inseparable.
 Japan’s economic progress coincided with the success of bullet trains in the country.

-Prime Minister Narendra Modi and his Japanese counterpart Shinzo Abe will lay the foundation stone for India’s first bullet train in September during the latter’s visit.
+India’s Prime Minister Narendra Modi and Japanese PM Shinzo Abe laid the foundation for India’s first bullet train at Ahmedabad in Gujarat on Sept.
+14.

 With rising concerns over safety of trains in backdrop, Prime Minister Narendra Modi and his Japanese counterpart Shinzo Abe today laid the foundation stone of the ambitious bullet train project at the Athletic Stadium in Ahmedabad.